-Fine wide margined example of the first edition of Gastaldi's 2-sheet map of the Kingdom of Poland published in Venice in 1562.
+Fine wide-margined example of the first edition of Gastaldi's two-sheet map of the Kingdom of Poland and part of the Duchy of Moscow, published in Venice in 1562.

 Giacomo Gastaldi (1500-1566) is considered the foremost Italian cartographer of the sixteenth century, alongside Paolo Forlani.
 His skills of compilation are comparable to those of Mercator and Ortelius, yet much less is known of his life than of his two contemporaries.
 Gastaldi was born in Villafranca, Piedmont, but had established himself in Venice by 1539.
 He originally worked as an engineer, but turned to mapmaking from the 1540s onward.